Keywords: In-context Learning, Task Composition, Chain-of-Thought

 TL;DR: This work studied empirically and theoretically if the models can compose skills demonstrated in in-context examples to do composite tasks and found their limitations.

 Abstract: Composing basic skills from simple tasks to accomplish composite tasks is crucial for modern intelligent systems.
 We investigate the $\mathit{in}$-$\mathit{context}$ $\mathit{composition}$ ability of language models to perform composite tasks that combine basic skills demonstrated in in-context examples.
-This is more challenging than the standard setting, where skills and their composition can be learned in training.
+This is more challenging than the standard setting, where skills and their composition can be learned in training or from contextual information.
 We conduct systematic experiments on various representative open-source language models, utilizing linguistic and logical tasks designed to probe composition abilities.
 The results reveal that simple task examples can have a surprising $\mathit{negative}$ $\mathit{impact}$ on the performance, because the models generally struggle to recognize and assemble the skills correctly, even with Chain-of-Thought examples.
 Theoretical analysis further shows that it is crucial to align examples with the corresponding steps in the composition.
 This inspires a method for the probing tasks, whose improved performance provides positive support for our insights.

 Supplementary Material: zip